Project-MONAI/model-zoo/models/pathology_nuclick_annotation/docs/README.md

 torchrun --standalone --nnodes=1 --nproc_per_node=2 -m monai.bundle run --config_file "['configs/train.json','configs/multi_gpu_train.json']"
 ```

-Please note that the distributed training related options depend on the actual running environment, thus you may need to remove `--standalone`, modify `--nnodes` or do some other necessary changes according to the machine you used.
-Please refer to [pytorch's official tutorial](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) for more details.
+Please note that the distributed training-related options depend on the actual running environment; thus, users may need to remove `--standalone`, modify `--nnodes`, or do some other necessary changes according to the machine used.
+For more details, please refer to [pytorch's official tutorial](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).

 #### Override the `train` config to execute evaluation with the trained model: